Rev. Scott Dickison

 First Baptist is a place of great warmth, grace, vitality and love.
 We are thrilled to call it our church home and I am honored to serve as pastor.

 I came to First Baptist in the fall of 2012 from Dallas, Texas, where I served as a pastoral resident at Wilshire Baptist Church.
 Before that I also served churches in Massachusetts and North Carolina.
-After graduating from Wake Forest University, I served for two years in the Mississippi Delta as an AmeriCorps volunteer at West Tallahatchie County Habitat for Humanity.
+After graduating from Wake Forest University, I served for two years in the Mississippi Delta through the AmeriCorps at West Tallahatchie County Habitat for Humanity.
 I’ve also received my MDiv from Harvard Divinity School and completed a unit of CPE at the Brigham and Women’s Hospital in Boston, MA.
 I’m currently in the low-res MFA program in creative writing Queen’s University in Charlotte, with a concentration in poetry.

 My wife Audrey and I grew up in church together in Charlotte, North Carolina and were married in 2008.
 Audrey is an artist and works for a studio based out of North Carolina.
 We have three young sons, Billy, Sidney, and MacKaye, and a dog named Moose, who is a good boy.

 Minister of Music

-My greatest source of joy is making music!
-It is my profession as well as my hobby and music provides the vehicle through which I minister.
-Serving as minister of music at First Baptist is far more than a vocation for it allows me to collaborate with a talented community of artists who love the music of the church and understand the power of music in worship.
-Music is powerful.
-It expresses both joy and grief.
-It is a vehicle for hope, and gives wings for the deep groanings of the soul.
-First Baptist has been a wonderful home for my wife, Marie, and me since we arrived here in 1992.
-Eventually two boys (Blake and Beau) came our way and from the nursery to their present experience in Youth ministry and beyond, they have been nurtured at every step with love and grace.
+First Baptist has been a wonderful home for my wife (Marie) and me since we arrived in 1992.
+Eventually two boys (Blake and Beau) came our way, and from their first days in the nursery until their transition into adulthood, they were nurtured by the church at every step with love and grace.
 Marie is a musician also.
 She sings, teaches voice at Mercer University and maintains a private studio.
-In my spare time, I am Director of Choral Studies at Mercer University (’84 alum) and a baseball/football dad.
+In my spare time, I am Director of Choral Studies at Mercer (’84 alum).
 I love college football (I hope to grow up to be a college football coach), attending Mercer University musical and sporting events, working in my yard, and traveling both domestically and abroad.